52 items found

 - About | Techie Stories

 ABOUT Techie Stories Ⓡ was founded in October 16th of 2020.
-We have a solid partner network and customer base from higly regulated industries such as pharmaceutical, medtech, laboratory, finance and public sector with proven track record and references.
+We have a solid partner network and customer base from highly regulated industries such as pharmaceutical, MedTech, laboratory, finance, and public sector with a proven track record and references.
 Most of our regulated industry clients are international companies operating in multiple countries.
 What We Do 01 We solve complex business problems and find best-fit solutions for our customers 02 We add value by introducing the top of the art and best business-fit solutions for our customers 03 We design and create business concepts and models to help our customers businesses to thrive 04 We deliver what we promise and our goal is always to become a trusted advisor for each of our customers 05 We share our knowledge OUR VISION To empower brilliant minds to solve problems that matter in this world with top of the art technology.
 OUR MISSION Transforming businesses towards sustainable growth; practices that are repeatable and ethical OUR VALUES Better laughs, better trust, better results EXECUTIVE AND ADVISORS SaaS Adviser Jarkko Moilanen PhD Data Economy Adviser MARKUS LEIMAN Tessa Viitanen Founder and CEO Jukka- Pekka Joensuu Senior Executive Adviser Marjukka Niinioja Senior Partner Founder of Osaango